Japanese Curry, or What to do with that box of S&B Golden Curry you just bought

 Anyway, if you ever wander through the “Asian Food” section of your grocery store, you’ve probably seen the “Golden Curry” packets, and if you’ve dared to delve further you’ll understand why I’m writing this – to say the directions “leave a little to be desired” is quite an understatement.
 But, it’s really nom so I thought it’d be worth talking about.

-Anyway, you really want to know about dinner, I'm sure.
-Golden Curry says it works with about anything, but really we want to talk about chicken.
-It's good protein, and doesn't fight with the flavors so much.
+Anyway: dinner.
+Golden Curry says it works with about anything, but really prefer chicken, thighs particularly.
+It’s good protein, and doesn’t fight with the flavors so much.
+It’s also much cheaper than beef.

-The Magic Box says "1 to 1-1/3lbs chicken".
-In reality, 1-1/4 to 1-1/2lbs is really much more appropriate, particularly for the Western diet.
-Cut it up into 1/4"-3/8" chunks (but don't worry about measuring) and set aside.
+Now, again, I deviate from the box directions a fair amount, as my understanding of these things have developed over the years.
+The directions on the box are pretty sparse anyway.
+So to begin, cut it the chicken into 1/4″-3/8″ chunks (but don’t worry about measuring) and set aside.
 Also cut up an onion.
-I like stringy onions so I halve and slice them, but cut that in half again because really, you don't want too stringy.
-Add that to the chicken bowl, as we're going to cook all that together.
-Separately, cut up some bell peppers, celery, carrots, maybe some snow peas and whatever else sounds good and put them in a separate bowl.
+I like stringy onions so I halve and slice them, but cut that in half again because really, you don’t want too stringy.
+Add that to the chicken bowl, as we’re going to cook all that together.
+Separately, cut up some bell peppers, celery, carrots, tomatoes, and whatever else sounds good and put them in a separate bowl.

-Aaannnyway, back on topic.
-Assuming a wok (or that your pan can handle it) crank the stove up to eleven, and let the wok heat up a bit.
-Then, add a dollop (a couple of tbsp if you're counting) of oil and let that come up to temperature.
-Only then, add the chicken and onions.
-Stir-fry that until the chicken juice runs clear (and the onions should be wilted at this point) and only then add the veggies.
-Mix that all about until they start to soften.
+Now, assuming a wok (or that your pan can handle it) crank the stove up to eleven, and let the wok heat up a bit.
+Then, add a couple of tbsp of oil and let that come up to temperature.
+Then, add the chicken and onion and stir-fry that until the chicken juice runs clear (and the onions should be wilted at this point).
+After that, add the veggies and continue to stir-fry until they start to soften.

 At this point, we need to start preparing everything to start receiving the curry paste.
-The so-called directions want water, but really you want somewhere between 16-18oz (Costco 500ml yo) chicken stock.
-Add that in, bring to a boil, and drop to a simmer – this is another place the wok comes handy.
+Add enough water to cover the pan contents (about 2 cups) and bring to a boil.
+Then reduce the heat to a simmer.
 Cover it and let it go for 20-30 minutes.
 Really though, let it go for a while until the liquid has dropped by about 1/3.

 Finally, it’s time to add the paste.
 It’s a big block with divots, so break it into 4ths and then break those up into halves or so.
 Work them into the broth until they’re dissolved, and bring back to a simmer for 5-10 minutes until the broth turns into a sauce.